arduino/docs-content/content/hardware/03.nano/carriers/nano-connector-carrier/datasheet/datasheet.md

 ### Qwiic I2C Connector

 The Qwiic connector is connected to the standard I2C bus on the board (via A4 and A5 pins).
-It is powered via +3.3 VDC, following the Qwiic standard system, making the Nano Connector Carrier compatible with the Arduino Modulino nodes.
+It is powered via +3.3 VDC, following the Qwiic standard system, making the Nano Connector Carrier compatible with the Arduino Modulino® nodes.

 Its logic level is fixed to +3.3 VDC, which is translated to the host Nano board voltage defined by the board selector switch.